Bible study / Biblical figures / James (son of Alphaeus)

 The Story of James (son of Alphaeus)

 Following Jesus' crucifixion and resurrection, the Apostles regroup, seeking to understand their roles in the nascent church.
 In Acts 1:13, James is among the disciples gathered in the upper room, a setting that transitions the followers from a group of learners to leaders of a growing movement.
 This moment is crucial, as it marks the shift from following Jesus directly to sustaining his teachings and community in his physical absence.
-James' continued presence in these gatherings signals his steadfast commitment, even if it remains unheralded by any significant recorded action or speech.
+James' continued presence in these gatherings signals his steadfast commitment, even if it remains unheralded by any recorded action or speech.

 Who Was James (son of Alphaeus)